 You’re probably wondering what kind of thing we come across when odour testing.
 Well, the most common odour our sniffers encounter is from sewage works.
 But they could also be faced with anything from to leather to rotten eggs to pet food.
 Ordinarily it’s really not as bad as it sounds though!

 COMMITTED TO THE ODOUR TESTING CAUSE

-The odour laboratory at Silsoe Odours is far from your average workplace.
+Our odour laboratory is far from your average workplace.
 In fact, it’s completely odour free!
 And that’s trickier to achieve than you might think.
-We task all our odour assessors with very strict requirements.
+We task all our odour panellists with very strict requirements.
 For instance, they must not use fabric softeners or conditioners on their clothes, or wear perfume or aftershave.

 But don’t worry, we keep things fresh with our trusty air conditioning system.
 Sniffers also leave their teas and coffees outside, and avoid stinky foods before coming in.
 We even banished glossy magazines, as there’s a scent in the ink that can impact the odour testing results.